 Aye, healing magic be wonderful, if you can find it, but too many be dying if it weren't for the humble bone-setter.

-She reached the ground floor and padded through the dining room and into the entry.
-She stopped in front of the double doors, trepidation rising up to claw at her heart.
+She reached the ground floor and padded through the dining room and into the vestibule.
+She stopped in front of the double doors, trepidation rising to claw at her heart.
 Beyond the wooden doors was the wreckage of her dreams.
 Her fingers trembled as she grabbed the handle.
 She choked back a sob.

 Taking a deep breath, she opened the door and stepped outside.
 Her eyes rose automatically to the ruins of the boiler; it was the tallest thing still standing in the stables.
-She visually traced through the pipes, looking for the valve that caused the explosion.
+She visually traced the pipes, looking for the valve that caused the explosion.

 She spotted footprints in the dust, ash, and mud.
 They were small, one of the many children that hung around the tower.
 One set of footprints trailed over to the imprint of her hammer, but the hammer itself was gone.

 Kanéko sighed.
 Her father would have told the local children to gather up her supplies and put them in the storage barn.
 The next time a trader came visiting, they would pick what they wanted from the barn and make an offer in hopes of a profit.

 The idea of her carefully collected tools being sold to some trader brought tears to her eyes.
 She had spent a year purchasing half of them with her allowances.
 Jinmel helped craft the remaining tools from blurry images and best guesses.
 She wished she could hide them until she got back.
 It would give her enough time to try again.

 An idea came to her.
 She had a large chest in her bedroom that would be perfect for hiding everything.
 If she packed her tools away and then shoved the chest into a corner, no one would think to look inside for her missing tools and she would be able to rescue them when she returned.